Neotron-Compute/Neotron-Book/src/README.md

 ### Atmel AVR based systems

 Many people have built Atmel AVR based systems, but those CPUs are fairly limited in terms of performance and tend to need to be programmed in raw assembler, or at least non-portable C (such as when storing strings in program memory with a 24-bit pointer instead of in data memory with an 8-bit pointer).
-There is a Rust AVR port, but it's only in alpha state at the moment.
+There is a Rust AVR port, but it's only in an alpha state at the moment.

 ### MIPS32 based systems, like the PIC32